Mutative - 10x faster than Immer

 2022-12-31

-Mutative - A JavaScript library for efficient immutable updates, faster than naive handcrafted reducer, and more than 10x faster than Immer.
+Mutative - A JavaScript library for efficient immutable updates.
+In the benchmark below, it is faster than a naive handcrafted reducer and more than 10x faster than Immer.

 Motivation